 Quarterback Kyle Shurmur has started to break out for Vanderbilt, but the key to this game will be running back Ralph Webb.
-Webb rushed for over 3,000 total yards in his first three season at Vanderbilt, but he has started slow in the team’s first two games this season with only 103 yards on 37 carries.
-That won’t cut it against a Kansas State defense that returned six starters from last year’s team that was in the Top 25 in scoring defense, but if Webb is finally able to break out… Vanderbilt could pull it off.
+Webb rushed for over 3,000 total yards in his first three seasons at Vanderbilt, but he has started slow in the team’s first two games this season with only 103 yards on 37 carries.
+That won’t cut it against a Kansas State defense that returned six starters from last year’s team that was in the Top 25 in scoring defense.
+But if Webb is finally able to break out… Vanderbilt could pull it off.

 No. 21 Stanford